 “Chartered Accountant (CA)” is a very popular designation in Nepal and mostly in South Asia.
-However, most of us might be unaware that there are so many other designations in the world such as Certified Public Accountant (CPA), Chartered Certified Accountant (ACCA), Public Accountants (PA) which are similar to CA designation, and persons having those designations perform similar works as those done by Chartered Accountants.
+However, most of us might be unaware that there are so many other designations in the world such as Certified Public Accountant (CPA), Chartered Certified Accountant (ACCA in Nepal), Public Accountants (PA) which are similar to CA designation, and persons having those designations perform similar works as those done by Chartered Accountants.

 CA, ACCA, and CPA Misconception